Origins of Naval Blockades in Ancient Warfare

 Economic Warfare and Attrition

 A blockade could tie down enemy forces defensively, preventing them from launching offensive operations elsewhere.
-For example, when Venice blockaded Ottoman ports, the Sultan had to allocate ships to break the closure rather than using them for offensive campaigns in the Balkans.
+When Venice blockaded Ottoman ports, the Sultan had to allocate ships to break the closure rather than using them for offensive campaigns in the Balkans.
 The attacker’s fleet thus became a strategic force‑multiplier, even if it never engaged in a pitched battle.
+Similarly, the Athenian blockade of Spartan allies during the Peloponnesian War forced Sparta to defend its coastline rather than invade Attica, altering the strategic calculus of the conflict.

 Intelligence and Surprise